Gameonn/Sleepy-Quotes/README.md

    - User story: I generate a new random quote
    - User story: When I select quote author, I can see a list of quotes from them
    - User story: I can see quote genre under the author
+   - User story: I can see quote genre based on genre

  ## Preview
  ![image](https://user-images.githubusercontent.com/6601996/179490356-55959e1b-1c45-4f19-aa88-38517cd1ecc2.png)